PiWebswiss/raspberry_PI5_hailo/README.md

 The `HTTP` directory contains the **HTTP Streaming**: Streams the processed video frames to clients using the MJPEG format via FastAPI routes.

-The `WebSocket` directory contains the **WebSocket Streaming**: Streams tha processed video frames to clients using the WebSocket via FastAPI routes.
+The `WebSocket` directory contains the **WebSocket Streaming**: Streams that processed video frames to clients using the WebSocket via FastAPI routes.

 ## **Functionality Overview**